Call and Book Your Hotel Now!

-Please note:The information contained in this website is for general information purposes only.
-Any reliance you place on such information is therefore strictly at your own risk.
-Please contact your nearest embassy for accurate, up-to-date information.
+Please note:The information on this webpage is for general information purposes only.
+Therefore, any reliance on such information is strictly at your own risk.
+For the latest information, please visit Belgian official website.